St-Viateur Bagel: Bagels

 St-Viateur sells several varieties of Montreal-style bagels including: plain, sesame, poppy, all dressed, whole wheat, cinnamon & raisin, rosemary & sea salt, blueberry, pumpernickel and muesli.
 Their website provides nutritional information on each bagel including ingredients and allergens.
 Each bagel ranges between 200 and 240 calories per 2 servings (1 serving is listed as half of a bagel).
 An order of two dozen bagels is priced between $22 and $25CAD.

 In the media

 The closing of the Monkland Village location of St-Viateur in March 2019 was widely reported across Montreal and National news outlets.

 In 2018, the Globe and Mail published an article detailing how wood-burning businesses that are unable to meet emission bylaw requirements will be forced to switch to gas or electric.
 The article cited St-Viateur among other traditional bagels shops which would be directly impacted by this development.
 St-Viateur Bagel has since installed a filter to reduce emissions and comply with updated local emissions bylaws.

 In 2020, St-Viateur Bagel was featured in an episode, season 3 episode 5, of the Netflix show Somebody Feed Phil.

+St-Viateur Bagel gained international popularity in late 2025 and early 2026, after its logo T-shirt was seen in the season 1 episode 5 of Canadian TV series Heated Rivalry, worn by the character Rose Landry, who was portrayed by Sophie Nélisse.